nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 2. `AddreddBookParser#parseCommand()` initializes a `DeleteMarkedCommand`.

-Step 3. `DeleteMarkedCommand#execute()` is then called, which will in turn call `Model#updateFilteredList()` (not shown) to update list for applicants marked then. `Model#getFilteredList()` is then called to retrieve this list.
+Step 3. `DeleteMarkedCommand#execute()` is then called, which will in turn call `Model#updateFilteredList()` (not shown) to update list for applicants marked then `Model#getFilteredList()` is then called to retrieve this list.

 Step 5:
 `Model#deletePerson()` is called on applicants in the list to delete them.